 Rights, Preferences and Dividends Attaching to Shares.
 The Company has only three classes of shares, Ordinary Shares with a par value of 0.600 euro cent per share, B Shares with a nominal value of 0.050 cent per share and Deferred Shares with a nominal value of 0.050 cent per share.
 The B Shares and the Deferred Shares were created at an EGM of the Company held on October 22, 2015 in connection with a return of value to shareholders arising from the sale of the Company's shareholding in Aer Lingus plc, and no such shares remain in issue.
 Accordingly, the Ordinary Shares currently represent the only class of shares in issue and rank equally with respect to payment of dividends and on any winding-up of the Company.
 Any dividend, interest or other sum payable to a shareholder that remains unclaimed for one year after having been declared may be invested by the Directors for the benefit of the Company until claimed.
-If the Directors so resolve, any dividend which has remained unclaimed for 12 years from the date of its declaration shall be forfeited and cease to remain owing by the Company may, by special resolution, determine.
+If the Directors so resolve, any dividend which has remained unclaimed for 12 years from the date of its declaration shall be forfeited and cease to remain owing by the Company.
+The Company is permitted under its Articles to issue redeemable shares on such terms and in such manner as the Company may, by special resolution, determine.
 The Ordinary Shares currently in issue are not redeemable.
 The liability of shareholders to invest additional capital is limited to the amounts remaining unpaid on the shares held by them.
 There are no sinking fund provisions in the Articles of the Company.